IShaoYuChenD/Data_Universe/ML Algorithms/Medical Cost/README.md

 Mean Squared Error (MSE): Measures the average squared difference between the actual and predicted values.

-R-squared (R
-2
- ) Score: Represents the proportion of the variance in the dependent variable that is predictable from the independent variables.
+R-squared (R2) Score: Represents the proportion of the variance in the dependent variable that is predictable from the independent variables.

 A scatter plot of actual vs. predicted charges is generated to provide a visual representation of the model's accuracy, with a red dashed line indicating the ideal "perfect prediction" line.